jobannon/mod0workingproject/README.md

 # mod0workingproject
 Messing with Pull Requests, contributors, Markdown, and anything else that we are working thru

-# Hi All!
-Just setting up with a test GitHub repo.
+# Just setting up with a test GitHub repo.

-# Things to experiement with -
+## Things to experiement with -

-1. Managing a pulls request with multiple collaborators reviewing the pull request.
+1 Managing a pulls request with multiple collaborators reviewing the pull request.
-1. Manage different branches and commits.
+1 Manage different branches and commits.
+1 Understand markdown